ngendah/rapidpro-helm-chart/infrastructure/local/k3d_compose/README.md

 1. Build and push the images

-2. Deploy Rapidpro helm charts
+2. Deploy the RapidPro helm charts

 In case of any issues, checkout the github actions file in this repo `.github/workflows`.